thewalkingduff/train-tracker/README.md

 <a href="https://thewalkingduff.github.io/train-tracker/">BOSTON TRAIN TRACKER</a>

-Pulls data from the MBTA V3 API to track the subway and commuter trains in the Boston area.
+Pulls data from the MBTA V3 API to track the subway and commuter trains in the Boston area on Mapbox using vanilla JavaScript.
+Async Functions, working with JSON data.
 <a href="https://www.mbta.com/developers/v3-api">MBTA V3 API</a>

 `thewalkingduff`, `train-tracker`, `@duffManCode`, `bduffy@devduffy.com`, `Boston Train Tracker`